StrumDev/SimpleUDP/README.md

        uint MaxTimeOut = Milliseconds; // The time after which the connection will be terminated

        bool IsConnected, IsConnecting, IsDisconnecting;

-### Server

-    Menhods:
-        Tick(); // Call this method when you want to process the data Start(Port); // Starts waiting for packets and connections Disconnect(ClientId); // Force disconnect the client
-        Send(ClientId, Channel, Data); // Send a package one client: true send reliably, false unreliably SendAll(Channel, Data); // Send the package to all but one client: true send reliably, false unreliably SendAll(ClientId, Channel, Data); // Send a package all clients: true send reliably, false unreliably GetClientEndPoint(ClientId) // Get client EndPoint
-        Stop(); // Stop the server quietly
-    Callback:
-        OnClientConnected(ClientId); // When the client connects
-        OnClientDisconnected(ClientId); // When the client disconnects
-        OnHandler(ClientId, Data, Channel); // Receives packets
-    Parameters:
-        bool IsRunning // If the server expects packets then true uint MaxTimeOut = Milliseconds; // The time after which the connection will be terminated

 # Example: Unity Game